Skip to main content

 Wipe the excess off after about 5 minutes.
 It is that easy!

-I set the first chair back at my table and it looks better but needs another coat of stain, this time espresso as I want it darker.
+I set the first chair back at my table and it looks better but needs another coat of stain, this time with espresso as I want it darker.

-Very much love this new shade of brown on the chairs.
+Very much love this new shade of brown stain on the chairs.
 Especially against this antique fold out dining table.

 And I set it back with my dining table too.
 Quite a change up from the pleather Parson's chairs right?